sequenceiq/yarn-monitoring/README.md

 yarn-monitoring
 ===============

-Hadoop YARN monitoring with R
+Repisitory to monitor Hadoop YARN with R and generate metrics/charts.